 Originally, there was a Slavic hillfort on the castle hill, and then at the end of the 13th century a small castle, then called Maglovec (Mogluch), belonging to the royal domain.
 Its function was to protect the trail leading from the south from Prešov to the north to Bardejov and then to Poland.
 Before 1315, it was taken over by rebellious Jindřich Berzevicz, which led to the siege of Maglovec by the royal army, its capture and destruction.
 The castle remained in ruins until 1410, when the permission for the construction of a new stronghold was issued by Sigismund of Luxembourg, when it turned out that the Polish-Hungarian border could be restless.
 At that time, Ondřej, the founder of the Kappy family, received local property and castle ruins.

-In 1468, the owners of Kapušany, the Kappy family, joined the unsuccessful plot against Matthias Corvinus.
-At that time, the castle was attacked by the burghers of Prešov, Bardejov and Košice on the order of the king.
-At the end of the 15th century, Kapušany was occupied by the Polish garrison of Jan Olbracht.
-In the 16th century, during the civil war, the castle was in the hands of the Zapolya army.
-In 1537, it was conquered by the Habsburg troops.
+At the beginning of the 16th century, the castle still belonged to the lords of Kapušany, but during the civil war, it was in the hands of the Zapolya army.
+In 1537, it was captured by the Habsburg troops.
 Even in the sixteenth century, it was renovated and strengthened in relation with the Turkish threat, but in 1686 it was captured by anti-Habsburg rebels and immediately recaptured by the Austrian army.
 In 1709, during the great anti-Habsburg uprising, it was besieged by the insurgents of Telekessy.
 The defending zupan of Šariš decided to surrender, and the insurgents burnt the stronghold.
 From that moment, the castle remained in ruins.

 The castle was founded on the easternmost promontory of the hill.
 In the fifteenth century, the plan had a shape similar to a rectangle measuring 35 x 20 meters, with fragments of the older castle used only in the lower parts of the eastern part of the layout.
 The main element was a residential house and two quadrilateral towers on its sides.
 In front of them on the south side was a narrow courtyard enclosed by a defensive wall.
 Later, two more buildings were added to it on the east and west sides, significantly shortening the free space of the inner yard.
 New buildings were at most one-story and had one room on each floor.
 The main residential house had three floors, the towers were one level higher, which was important because the area on the north-west side of the castle was quite high and possible troops on a rocky ridge could threaten the defenders.